 The Decision Is Up To You, But Your Long Island Divorce Attorney Can Help

 As always, the decision as to whether or not you will date while your divorce is pending is completely personal, and each situation is different.
 If you do decide to date and you have a child custody agreement pending, you should discuss the potential implications of this with your divorce attorney, who will be able to give you the best guidance in this area.
-Contact the caring and compassionate divorce attorneys at Robert E. Hornberger, Esq., P.C. for a complimentary consultation at 631-923-1910.
+Contact the caring and compassionate divorce attorneys at Hornberger Verbitsky, P.C. for a complimentary consultation at 631-923-1910.